 Who?
 Big player in the HFT with around 500 employees globally.
 It’s based in Chicago, but has offices in London, Montreal, New York, San Francisco and Singapore.
 Profits at its London arm surged from £4.5m in 2015 to £11.3m for the year to March 2016, according to accounts released this month.

-Pay?: New accounts for 2016 suggest that its 32 London employees received an average payout of $286.8k.
+Pay?
+New accounts for 2016 suggest that its 32 London employees received an average payout of $301.8k.

 Who?
 Straddles the divide between quant hedge fund and HFT firm, GSA has a trendy office overlooking London’s Green Park.
-It manages money for clients, and increased profits by 25% in 2015 (the latest available accounts) to £144.2m ($176m)
+It manages money for clients, and profits in 2016 (the latest available accounts) were £130.8m ($170.9m).

-Hiring?: Despite the increase in profits, two partners left GSA in 2015, according to the latest accounts.
+Hiring?
+It has 19 partners in London, according to its latest accounts.
 It has an open call for interested parties on its careers page, but no advertised vacancies.
 It’s not easy to get in – just 25 people have been hired out of 10,000 applicants since 2010.
-It’s headcount across the group fell slightly from 101 in 2014 to 99 last year.
+It’s headcount across the group is 102, up from 99 in 2015.

 Who?
 A tech-driven HFT firm that claims to have been using Big Data in its trading strategies before it became fashionable.
 Founded in 2001 and currently headquartered in New York with offices in London, Houston and Hong Kong.
-It has over 1,000 employees globally Uber-trendy – it even has its own music recording studio for its employees and throws parties that it calls fiestas.
+It has over 1,100 employees globally and its offices are Uber-trendy – it even has its own music recording studio for its employees and throws parties that it calls fiestas.

-Hiring?: Very much so.
-It currently has 90 roles globally across portfolio management, trading, tech and support.
+Hiring?
+Very much so.
+It currently has 82 roles globally across portfolio management, trading, tech and support.
+In the UK, it has 21 employees, but this is a 50% increase on the previous year.

 Who?
-Grandly proclaims to be “enriching lives” on its website, Allston was founded in 2002 by a trio of CME futures traders.
+Boasts its casual office attire and “weekly shoulder massages” as benefits on its website.
+Allston was founded in 2002 by a trio of CME futures traders.
 It has ceased trading on US stock markets to focus purely on more profitable derivatives markets.
 Has around 125 employees.

-Who?: Headquartered in the Netherlands and surely one of the oldest HFTs, having been founded in 1989.
-It has 580 employees across Amsterdam, Chicago, Sydney, New York and Hong Kong and Zug.
+Who?
+Headquartered in the Netherlands and surely one of the oldest HFTs, having been founded in 1989.
+It has 500 employees across Amsterdam, Chicago, Sydney, New York and Hong Kong and Zug.

-Hiring?: To an extent.
-It has 8 trading jobs across its offices, and a further 17 technology roles across Amsterdam, Chicago and Sydney.
+Hiring?
+To an extent.
+It has 27 roles across Amsterdam, Chicago and Sydney, primarily trading and a range of engineering and development positions.
 There are also intern and graduate opportunities.
-IMC says in its latest annual report that 25 years ago it only employed traders.
-Now, they’re outnumbered by technologists.
+IMC says in its latest annual that it hired an additional 100 people last year, and increased headcount in its technology team by 20%.

-Hiring?: Somewhat.
-It has around 18 jobs globally, plus graduate roles.
+Hiring?
+Somewhat.
+It has around 15 jobs globally, including graduate roles.

 Who?
 Has around 100 employees across technology, equity research, quant and trading functions within its Chicago HQ.
 Claims to operate a meritocracy where all employees are rewarded for the performance of the firm, rather than compensated on individual performance.